 - Does not include using OP to incentivize usage.
 Providing OP as liquidity mining incentives is not restricted by these parameters.

 The expectation is that token grants will not be self-delegated for use in governance.
 The primary purpose of these token grants is to incentivize sustainable usage and growth of the Optimism ecosystem.
-If you plan to increase your voting power by delegating a portion or all of your grant tokens to your own protocol, or a closely affiliated party, this should be made clear in your grant proposal along with your reasoning.
+Accordingly, for partners interested in increasing their voting power, the preferred route is by encouraging users to delegate their rewards to your governance representatives.
+There is no hard restriction on self-delegation, but if you plan to delegate a portion or all of your grant tokens to your own protocol, or a closely affiliated party, this should be made clear in your grant proposal along with your reasoning.